wqking/metapp/doc/interfaces/metaaccessible.md

 It's the Variant which meta type implements `MetaAccessible`, and hold the proper data such as `std::vector`.
 The member functions operate on the data.
 We can treat `accessible` as the C++ object instance which class implements an interface called `MetaAccessible`.
-Variant `accessible` can be value or reference.
+Variant `accessible` can be value that implements `MetaAccessible`, or reference that refers to value that implements `MetaAccessible`.

 <a id="a4_1"></a>
 #### getValueType